accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 #### [Criterion 10.1](#crit-10-1) [A] Does each [form field](glossaire.md#form-field) have a [label](glossaire.md#label)? {id="crit-10-1"}
 - **[Test 10.1.1](#test-10-1-1)** Does each [form field](glossaire.md#form-field) satisfy these conditions? {id="test-10-1-1"}
     - the [label](glossaire.md#label) is visible;
-    - the [label](glossaire.md#label) is correctly rendered by assistive technologies.
+    - the [label](glossaire.md#label) is accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
-2. With NVDA, use the tab key to activate each field and check that:
+2. For each form field, check that:
-    - the label is visible;
+    - the label is visible in the document;
-    - a name is rendered vocally.
+    - a tooltip is displayed when hovering over it.
+3. Check that each field is present.
-3. If this is the case, the criterion is validated.
+4. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}